nishantnasa/future-airlines-ansible/roles/fa_infra_aws_ecs_cluster/README.md

 ## Requirements

 You need to define a default AMI ID to use.
 This should be an AMI that has the ECS agent installed.
-Usually this AMI will of been built with the fa_ecs_host role.

 ## Role Variables